-Uncrowded hilly trail through pastoral areas, a few mills, a couple chapels and a hilltop castle.
-It only has two breweries but they’re both great ones including Franconian legend Huppendorfer.
+This is an uncrowded hilly trail through pastoral areas, a few mills, a couple chapels and a hilltop castle.
+It only has two breweries but they’re both great ones, including Franconian legend Huppendorfer.
 There is a third brewery not so far off the main trail in Heiligenstadt i.
 OFr.
 It’s well worth the detour and gives you another option for a place to spend the night as it has rooms, too.

 Distance: 20 km (perhaps another 3-4 km if adding Heiligenstadt i.
 OFr.)

 Starting Point: Huppendorfer it about as good a place to start as any as with it being a circuit, you will finish there too and can’t imagine a better case scenario.
-If you can’t get a room there (a very real possiblity!), you can stat in Heiligenstadt i.
+If you can’t get a room there (a very real possibility!), you can start in Heiligenstadt i.
 OFr. at the Drei Kronen.
 There are also some places to stay in non-brewery villages along the route.

 Stage 1: Huppendorf to Greifenstein Castle (9 km).
 This scenic route takes you past the Laurenzi Chapel to the majestic hilltop castle Greifenstein.